Working effectively with your team

 One note about managing expectations.
 Your doctor does not always have the answers.
 They want to do the best they can for you but sometimes they too are frustrated that options can be limited.
 Accept this and consultations become more open as you explore options.

-But we know too how difficult it is staying focused when emotion is in the room.
+But we know too how difficult it is staying focused in such an emotional situation.
 There are things you can do that might help you to have better, more focused conversations, one of which is simply planning the conversation.
-82% of people say it is important to communicate their wishes when ill, but only 23% actually do this1.
-Great conversations work better if they are planned and rehearsed even if this just stays in the mind of the person who is planning to have the conversation.
+The vast majority of people say it is important to communicate their wishes when ill, but only some people put this into practice.
+Planning and rehearsing what you’d like to get out of a conversation can make it infinitely more valuable.

 Explore in your own mind: